 Upon successful completion of each module, print or save the certificate that indicates your name, the number of hours for the module, and the title of the module.

-Candidates completing graduate programs (e.g. school counseling, school psychology, and speech pathology) should submit these certificates with the license application at the completion of the program of study.
+- Candidates completing graduate programs (e.g. initial license school counseling, school psychology, and speech pathology) should submit these certificates with the license application at the completion of the program of study.
+More information about educator licenses for graduate students is available here.